 AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

-There is not much to do outside the resort hotels, just a few shops, restaurants, and a championship golf course and a free shuttle bus that runs between the hotel.
-But slowly and surely more shops and restaurants are opening up each year.
-So if you enjoy lazing by the pool or on the beach with your family and friends, and a quiet drink of an evening this is the ideal place for you.
-If you have visited Egypt before, but were put off by the constant hassle of touts and beggars.
-Taba will seem like a breath of fresh air.
+Taba is the perfect placer to relax.
+If you enjoy lazing by the pool or on the beach with your family and friends, and a quiet drink in the evening Taba is the ideal place for you.
+If you have visited Egypt before, but were put off by the constant hassle of vendors and beggars, Taba will seem like a breath of fresh air.

-The Ottoman rulers wanted to put a number of soldiers and two canons in the location of the modern city of Taba nowadays.
-However, the Ottomans had to go back on this.
+The Ottoman rulers wanted to put a number of soldiers and two canons where modern Taba is now located, however, the Ottomans had to go back on this decision.
 Afterward, the British authorities decided to draw exact borders of Egypt and of course, it included Taba and its shores.
 In 1922, after England declared Egypt an independent state in the declaration of February 28, the borders of Egypt that included Taba took on their international legality.

 After the Tripartite Aggression, England, France, and Israel left Egypt in 1956, and a peace treaty was signed between Egypt and Israel under the supervision of the United Nations.
 This treaty noted that the Israeli borders end at the city of Taba.
-When the war of 1967 broke down and the Israelis took control of Sinai they took control of Taba as well.
-When the Egyptians took back the control over Sinai, they were able only to take certain parts of the Sinai that didn’t include Taba.
+When the war of 1967 occurred and the Israelis took control of Sinai they took control of Taba as well.
+When the Egyptians took back the control over Sinai, they were only able to take back certain parts of the Sinai that didn’t include Taba.

-The investment of the Egyptian government in Taba exceeded 900 million Egyptian pounds in infrastructure projects that included establishing roads building houses.
+Egyptian government investment in Taba exceeded 900 million Egyptian pounds in infrastructure projects that included establishing roads and building houses.
 It also included a full sanitation line and a telephone landline.
-The foreign investment in Taba exceeded 3 billion pounds with a lot of resorts, diving centers, and hotels.
-The Egyptian government also built the Naqb Airport near Taba that gave the chance to tourists to come to Taba and the nearby cities easily and quickly.
+Foreign investment in Taba exceeded 3 billion pounds with a lot of resorts, diving centers, and hotels.
+The Egyptian government also built the Naqb Airport near Taba that allows tourists to come to Taba and the nearby cities easily and quickly.
 One of the main features of Taba is the Hilton Taba resort with all its facilities and amenities.
 It was built by the Israelis during their occupation and then sold to the Egyptians after they took control of the city in 1989.